smartpiggies/amerigo/explorer2/README.md

 As we have seen significant cryptocurrency adoption in countries where the need is great, we also believe that small businesses and individuals around the world that suffer through fluctuations in price will immediately grasp that SmartPiggies may be useful to them.

-In our view we are not disrupting an existing market.
-We are creating an ecosystem that generates a financial service that has never before been available to the vast majority of humanity due to scale and and availability issues inherent to the existing global financial and legal system.
+In our view, we are not disrupting an existing market.
+We are creating an ecosystem that generates a financial utility that has never before been available to the vast majority of humanity due to the structural limitations of the existing global financial and legal system.

 ## Proof that blockchain adds significant value to this solution over centralized alternatives